jrreed83/thebitstream/content/posts/how-to-workflow-automation/index.md

 ![Task tests](./figures/test-tasks.png)

 If you find a bug, no big deal.
-Just fix it and deploy again.
+Just fix it and redeploy.

 ## Finishing Up

-The last thing I had to do was put my Trigger credentials in my Apps Script, Script Properties.
+The last thing I had to do was put my Trigger credentials in my Apps Script project's Script Properties.
 This was simply a matter of going to the "API Keys" page in the Trigger dashboard, copying the production credentials, and pasting them in Script Properties.

 ![trigger api key](./figures/trigger-api-key.png)

-Then it's just a matter of hitting the API route in the Apps Script code:
+Then it's just a matter of hitting the API route for the root task, from the Apps Script code:

 1. **Build the payload**